 All workers, whether funded by the Conference ("regular status employees") or the School ("locally funded employees") are employees of the Conference.
 Schools are not the employing organization of employees.
-All Conference employees, including those that are locally-funded, are subject to all code provisions that are applicable to their classification (See §4100).
+All Conference employees, including those that are locally-funded, are subject to all code provisions that are applicable to their classification.
+(See §4100)

-Schools are responsible to the Conference for their actions regarding all employees, whether regular-status or locally-funded and their compliance with the policies and procedures set out in this Code.
+Schools are responsible to the Conference for their actions regarding all employees, whether regularstatus or locally-funded and their compliance with the policies and procedures set out in this Code.

-4008:13 Employment Offer
+4008:23 Employment Offer

 - A. A written employment offer letter may be issued by the employing organization.
-Such offer letters shall not be construed in any manner as contracts of employment. - B. In most cases, education personnel will be employed for a twelve-month period but assigned for only ten months of duties, receiving a ten-month salary in the form of twelve monthly payments. - C. Employees must acknowledge their acceptance of the employment offer by returning the signed/acknowledged offer letter within thirty days of issuance.
+Such offer letters shall not be construed in any manner as contracts of employment and in the case of "at will" employees do not modify the employee's status as an "at will" employee in any way. - B. In most cases, education personnel will be employed for a twelve-month period but assigned for only ten months of duties, receiving a ten-month salary in the form of twelve monthly payments. - C. Employees must acknowledge their acceptance of the employment offer by returning the signed/acknowledged offer letter within thirty days of issuance.
 Failure to return the signed/acknowledged offer letter within thirty days of issuance, will be considered a rejection of the employment offer. - D. The employment offer letter should include, but not be limited to, the following: - 1.
 The identification of the employer and the employee - 2.
 The school of assignment and date upon which employment shall commence - 3.
 The amount of hourly wages or salary to be paid - 4.
-Employment status (Level I, II or III for certificated and administrative employees; "At Will" for classified employees). - 5.
+Employment status (Provisional, Transfer, or Regular for certificated and administrative employees; "At Will" for classified employees). - 5.
 The employing organization and other denominational organizations, such as the Mid-America Union Conference, have adopted various policies, procedures, codes and rules (collectively the "policies") that apply to employment of educational employees.
 Educational employees are responsible for complying with these polices, including but not limited to the Mid-America Union Conference Education Code and any Conference Working Polices, during their employment with the Conference.
 All such policies are not contractual in nature and do not constitute any employment contract with educational employees.